Installing Opera Mini on Your Computer

-Go to the Java download page and click on the “Free Java Download” button.
+If you’re using Windows or Mac, go to the Java download page and click on the “Free Java Download” button.
 On the next screen, you may get a warning that Java might not run inside your browser: this is not important as we will run Java on the system level.
 Just proceed with the download, and once this is finished, open the Java installer and follow the steps to complete the installation.

 Get MicroEmulator up and running

 Go to the MicroEmulator download page and click on microemulator-2.0.4.zip to start the download.
 Once it’s downloaded, unzip it and move the resulting folder to a convenient location, Program Files on Windows or Applications on Mac, for example.
 Inside you will find microemulator.jar.

 Special Mac instructions

 Right-click microemulator.jar and choose Open from the context menu.
 Next, you will get a warning that this application is from an unidentified developer.
 Click Open button to launch the application.

 Right-click microemulator.jar and select Properties, Permissions and tick Allow executing file as program.
 Close the Permissions dialog and double-click microemulator.jar to run it.

 Once MicroEmulator is launched, go to Options > Select device.
 Select Resizable device and choose Set as default.
 This setting will give you a resizable (and more usable) emulator window.